| Are you looking

 Take advantage of web analytics services

-Google Webmasters Tools or other services, you're probably curious
+using Google Webmasters Tools or other services, you're probably

-about the traffic coming to your site.
-Web analytics programs like
+curious about the traffic coming to your site.
+Web analytics

-Google Analytics are a valuable source of insight for this.
-You
+programs like Google Analytics are a valuable source of insight

 • discover the most popular content on your site

-(e.g. did changing those title and description meta tags improve
+site (e.g. did changing those title and description meta tags

-combined with data from your server log files, can provide even
+provides, combined with data from your server log files, can

-with your documents (such as additional keywords that searchers
+are interacting with your documents (such as additional keywords

-that allows you to run experiments to find what on-page changes
+Optimizer that allows you to run experiments to find what